lmorandini/grunt-clouddity/README.md

 Execute a command on deployed containers (the command is taken from the Grunt `command` options), as in:

-`grunt clouddity:exec --nodetype dbserver --command "/load-data.sh"`
+`grunt clouddity:exec --containerid <container id> --command "/load-data.sh"`

 (Usually the `nodetype` option is added, since commands are image-specific.)

+### clouddity:logs

+Returns the logs of a given container:

+`grunt clouddity:logs --containerid <container id> `

 ### clouddity:execnodes